tristanmorgan/awskeyring/README.md

 ## Usage

-The CLI is using [Thor](http://whatisthor.com) with help provided interactivly.
+The CLI is using [Thor](http://whatisthor.com) with help provided interactively.

     Commands:
     awskeyring --version, -v               # Prints the version